What Is Bibliotherapy? How Stories Help Children Heal

 Give Your Child a Story That Understands Them

-Create a personalized story in minutes—built on bibliotherapy principles, tailored to your child's world, designed to be read together at bedtime.
+Build a personalized story in minutes—grounded in bibliotherapy, shaped around your child's world, and made to be read together at bedtime.